Emergency Response Guide

 - On-the-job injuries should be reported to a supervisor and the Director of Environmental Health and Safety immediately.
 Worker’s Compensation reporting procedures and the panel of physicians are available on the Human Resources and Faculty Relations web page.
 Copies may be obtained by contacting the Director of Environmental Health and Safety.

 - Emergency protocols should not be initiated for non-acute (non-emergency) situations; personal physicians should be consulted for questions dealing with a medical problem or transport to a medical facility.

 Tornado Watch: Conditions are right for a tornado to develop.
 Continue with normal activities, but continue to monitor the weather.

 Tornado Warning: Radar or weather spotters have identified a tornado.
 The EUP Alert System will activate if there is danger in the University Community.

 Emergency Notification: During a period of tornado warning, a public warning will be signaled by the Edinboro Volunteer Fire Department siren.
 The warning is a three-minute up-and-down tone.
 The all clear signal is a long, even tone.

-Edinboro University will activate the Campus Emergency Alert System, which may include any or all of the following, e2 Campus Alerts, mass e-mail, broadcast voice mail, desktop pop-ups to network accounts.
+Edinboro University will activate the Campus Emergency Alert System, which may include any or all of the following, EU Shield Alerts, mass e-mail, broadcast voice mail, desktop pop-ups to network accounts.
 Additional updates will be provided as necessary.
 The all clear will be sent when it is safe.

 - All persons should seek shelter, preferably in a basement if one is available.
 If a basement is unavailable, interior corridors and small rooms on the ground floor or lowest floor should be used.